ayelen3976/CelularesJava/README.md

 # CelularesJava
-It was my first project in Java using the database MySQL and netbeans as editor
+It was my first project in Java using the database MySQL,  netbeans as editor and java swing styles to do the frames

 | | |
 |:-------------------------:|:-------------------------:|